chrissyshw/chrissyshw/README.md

 Current projects (✅ = Finished development, 🔧 = In development, ⏳ = Paused)

+🔧 Interactive ToDo List - an interactive todo list as a web application

-🔧 FinanceTrack - a finance tracker for android where you can track your finances
+⏳ FinanceTrack - a finance tracker for android where you can track your finances

 ⏳ TimeTrack - a simple python timetracking script which will always be extended with further functions